kyleratti/a-centralized-mirror/templates/commentreply.md

-The following mirrored copies of this video are available:
+The following re-uploads of this video are available:

 %s

-**Note:** if you have issues using any of the above links, please contact the user listed next to the mirror.
-I do not host any of the content listed.
+**Note:** this is a bot providing a directory service.
+If you have trouble with any of the links above, please contact the user who provided them.

 ---